Hodge structures associated to SU(p,1): Semidomination

 \section{Semidomination}

 We say that a Hodge structure $V_{\bC} = \bigoplus_{p+q=n} V^{p,q}$ of weight $n$ is \emph{fully twisted} if it is effective, and, $V^{n,0} \neq 0$.
 We say that a smooth, projective algebraic variety $A$ over $\bC$ is \emph{dominated} by a set $\sX$ of smooth, projective algebraic varieties over $\bC$ if, for any irreducible Hodge structure $V$ in the cohomology of $A$, there exists a fully twisted Hodge structure $V'$ in the cohomology of some $X \in \sX$ such that $V'$ is isomorphic to a Tate twist of $V$.
+Grothendieck \cite{Grothendieck1969b}*{p.~301} observed that if $A$ is dominated by $\sX$, then the usual Hodge conjecture for $A \times X$, for all $X \in \sX$, implies the general Hodge conjecture for $A$.

+We now introduce the concept of \emph{semidomination} of an abelian variety, which will help us to prove that certain abelian varieties are dominated by classes of abelian varieties.
+Its main utility is in allowing us to work with the semisimple part of the Hodge group of an abelian variety whose Hodge group is neither semisimple nor commutative.

 \begin{definition} We say that an abelian variety $A$ is \emph{semidominated} by a set~$\sX$ of abelian varieties if, given any nontrivial irreducible representation~$\rho$ of $G'(A) _{\bC}$ such that $\rho$ occurs in $H^n(A, \bC)$ for some $n$, there exist $A_{\rho} \in \sX$, a positive integer $c_{\rho}$, and, $V_{\rho} \subset H^{c_{\rho}} (A_{\rho}, \bC)$, such that \begin{itemize} \item $V_{\rho}$ is a $G(A_{\rho}) _{\bC}$-submodule of $H^{c_{\rho}} (A_{\rho}, \bC)$, \item the action of $G'(A \times A_{\rho})_{\bC}$ on $V_{\rho}$ is equivalent to $\rho \circ p_1$, where